What are Antioxidants?

 Incorporating Antioxidants into Your Diet

 Plant-based foods are the best, natural sources of antioxidants.
-This includes fruits, vegetables, whole grains, nuts, seeds, herbs and spices, and even cocoa.
+This include fruits, vegetables, whole grains, nuts, seeds, herbs and spices, and even cocoa.
 As a bonus, the fruits, vegetables and whole grains that are high in antioxidants are also typically high in fiber, low in saturated fat and cholesterol, and are good sources of vitamins and minerals.
-So, there are numerous health benefits to adding them to your diet!
+So there are numerous health benefits to adding them to your diet!
 Listed below are just a few great options to get you started:

 - Berries: Blueberries, blackberries, raspberries, strawberries and cranberries are among the top fruit sources of antioxidants.